GiuseppeBas98/Progetto_Tesi/README.md

+# Analysis and Detection of Face Morphing using Graph Neural Networks.
-# Bachelor's degree thesis project Repository
+Bachelor's degree thesis project Repository
-Thesis Title:
-Face Morphing: Analysis and Detection for Digital Security

-## Requisiti
+## Prerequisites

 - Python 3.11 or later
 ## Installation